-An example of a combined lattice shapes 'perspective lattice' was created again using the same lattice design but applied as a shape layer on shape layer but using the pathfinder add function in Adobe PS to create a very complex custom shape.
+An example of a combined lattice shapes 'perspective lattice' was created again using the same lattices but applied as a shape layer on shape layer but using the pathfinder add function in Adobe PS to create a very complex custom shape.
 The lattice shape was then transformed by using the move tool and keyboard combination of shift / ctrl and alt.

 Video showing some basic transformations applied to a lattice shape in Adobe PS CS5 (though the same approach can be used with most versions of the application such as the latest version, CS6).
 The transformations such as scale, shear, free distort, perspective can be applied to create a vast range of different and unique shapes even using a basic shape.
-Combinations of shift ctrl and alt keys (in the case of the PC - the mac combinations are different) can be used to transform the design - as long as the lattice shape is applied as a layer.
+Combinations of shift ctrl and alt keys (in the case of the PC - the mac combinations are different) can be used to transform the artwork - as long as the lattice shape is applied as a layer.
 As the lattice shape is a vector, the lattice shape can be used without any anti-aliasing issues Video

 How can I use them in Adobe PS and others ?

 You can use the lattice shapes to create commercial as well as personal work, you can also use the custom shapes for Adobe PS and PS Elements to create items that can be used in turn to create items for sale.
 You can use the lattice custom shapes for Photoshop to create logos, books,mugs, ties, illustrations, adverts, surreal, frames, scrapbooking, perfume bottles, tech documents, packaging, videos and much more.
 If you have any questions about the Photoshop lattice shapes, please contact us on firstname.lastname@example.org - always happy to answer any of your queries